FrankDMartinez/emma/design notes.md

 Each collection of simulation-wide Bayesian Regret statistics for a particular voting method will be represented by an object indicating:

-* The arithmetic mean of Bayesian Regret per Voter from all elections
+* The arithmetic mean of Bayesian Regret per Voter from all elections, a floating point value
-* The standard deviation of the Bayesian Regret per Voter from all elections
+* The standard deviation of the Bayesian Regret per Voter from all elections, a floating point value

 Each collection of simulation-wide IBR statistics for a particular voting method will be represented by an object indicating:

-* The arithmetic mean of the IBR of Each Voter from all elections
+* The arithmetic mean of the IBR of Each Voter from all elections, a floating point value
-* The standard deviation of the IBR of Each Voter
+* The standard deviation of the IBR of Each Voter, a floating point value
-* The fraction of elections the particular method results in the least IBR for the largest fraction of Voters
+* The fraction of elections the particular method results in the least IBR for the largest fraction of Voters, a floating point value
-* The fraction of Voters for Whom the particular voting method resulted in the least IBR
+* The fraction of Voters for Whom the particular voting method resulted in the least IBR, a floating point value

 Application Algorithm Outline
 ----------------